he-zh/he-zh.github.io/_posts/2023-10-15-learning-bounds-note.md

 ---
 layout: post
-title:  Notes for learning bounds
+title:  a note on learning bounds
 date:   2023-12-30
 description: a short overview on techniques to prove learning bounds
 tags: learning-theory note